Research hypotheses

 • « blindness gain » theory [Cho 19, Tho 18].

 Central to this work is the building of a new guide and the evaluation and understanding of user experience.
-On the one hand, the IMG provides an essential tool for enriching access to 2D artworks for VIP within museums and cultural heritage locations.
-On the other hand, it provides a multisensory experience that enrich and deepen experience of 2D artworks in both, VIP and the sighted.
+On the one hand, the IMG provides an essential tool for enriching access to 2D artworks for blind and partially blind people within museums and cultural heritage locations.
+On the other hand, it provides a multisensory experience that enrich and deepen experience of 2D artworks in both, blind, partially blind and non-blind people.

 The IMG seeks to provide functional equivalence (and not sensory equivalence), based on the principle that enriched mental representations of artworks will emerge through concurrent sensory actions, motor actions, and verbal description.
 Thus, as an inclusive tool, the ad hoc technology may contribute to the emergence of new aesthetic impressions which can be shared with others, irrespective of visual experience.

-Working with visually impaired researchers and end-users will allow us to better understand the mental process that leads to the emergence of aesthetic impressions of artworks in both sighted and visually impaired people.
+Working with blind and partially blind researchers and end-users will allow us to better understand the mental process that leads to the emergence of aesthetic impressions of artworks in blind, partially blind and non-blind people.

 The IMG project considers sensory stimulations such as visual, audio and tactile, the motor actions such as haptic combined with cognitive understanding extracted from speech (audio description).

 The sensorimotor theory of perception will provide a framework for how these new ways of experiencing art can be reinforced (assisted) by our perceptions and associated actions.
 In addition, within the concept of « blindness gain ».
-This project will result the creation of novel ways of experiencing 2D art works, for both VIP and sighted users, in such way that rethink traditionally « sighted » ways of accessing art.
+This project will result the creation of novel ways of experiencing 2D art works, for blind, partially blind and non-blind users, in such way that rethink traditionally « sighted » ways of accessing art.
 It does so by combining the art of description (specifically describing visual arts in non-visual ways) as a tool to enhance access for all [Ear 17] with haptic and auditory experience (with or without vision).

-Moreover, the results of our preliminary experimental evaluations with end-users (lead users, VIP) of tactile representations of basic 2D data displayed on existing touch stimulation devices [Riv 19, Rom 18, Gay 18, Cho 18] have confirmed, that:
+Moreover, the results of our preliminary experimental evaluations with end-users (lead users, blind and partially blind) of tactile representations of basic 2D data displayed on existing touch stimulation devices [Riv 19, Rom 18, Gay 18, Cho 18] have confirmed, that:

 • It is possible to create a mental representation of the spatial layout of artworks, derived from audio and tactile representations.

-• a specific multimodal Information and Communication Technology (ICT)-based system is necessary to efficiently assist the VIP both in mobility and in the perception of art works
+• a specific multimodal Information and Communication Technology (ICT)-based system is necessary to efficiently assist blind and partially blind people both in mobility and in the perception of art works

-• such a system has additional benefits, in terms of new aesthetic experiences, for all users (sighted and VIP).
+• such a system has additional benefits, in terms of new aesthetic experiences, for all users.

 Project Organisation